 The Mattress Should Be about You

-When it comes down to it, your mattress shopping should be solely based on your needs.
+When it comes down to it, your buying a mattress should be solely based on your needs.
 It is important that you don’t choose a bed based on what other people prefer.
 We all have different preferences and comfort levels.